Simon-Brandt/ShellArgparser/README.md

 ## Quick start

-Being a plain Bash script, not invoking external commands, the argparser does not add further dependencies to your script, apart from Bash and the argparser itself.
-Bash >4.0 is known to be required, but testing occurred solely on Bash 5.2.
-Thus, please file an issue if you encounter errors for versions earlier than 5.2.

-No installation of the argparser is necessary, just clone the repository and add its location to the `PATH` variable.
+No installation of the argparser is necessary, just clone the repository and add its location to the [`PATH`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Variables.html#index-PATH "gnu.org &rightarrow; Bourne Shell Variables &rightarrow; PATH") variable.
 Alternatively, you may move the [argparser executable](argparser) into a directory which is already covered by your `PATH`.
 All other files within the repository serve documentation and testing purposes, and you don't need to keep them.

 ```bash
 # Switch to the installation directory of your choice, e.g., /usr/local/bin.